vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/4-gitops.md

 4. You just logged into Argo CD 👏👏👏!
 Lets deploy a sample application through the UI.
 It'll be just to give you a taste of Argo CD's magic before we use it for our GenAIOps reasons.
 On Argo CD - click `CREATE APPLICATION`.
 You should see an empty form.
 Let's fill it out by setting the following:

-    TODO: change the app something more related with the topic and update the following steps accordingly.

    * On the "GENERAL" box
       * Application Name: `token-visualizer`
       * Project Name: `genaiops-toolings-project`